-"PICTURES AT AN EXHIBITION" !
+"PICTURES AT AN EXHIBITION" Spring/Summer 2016

 “Pictures at an Exhibition” is a suite in ten movements (plus a recurring, varied Promenade) composed for piano by Russian composer Modest Mussorgsky in 1874.

 Both men were devoted to the cause of an intrinsically Russian art and quickly became friends.

 Their meeting was likely arranged by the influential critic Vladimir Stasov who followed both of their careers with interest.

 Inspired by the correspondent music composition of Modest Mussorgsky she presents dandering pieces of art which arise from various epochesof style and time.

 pictures GETTY IMAGES